omega-gg/Sky-runtime-dev/hypergonar/README.md

 # hypergonar

-hypergonar is a low level frame compositor that acts as a virtual camera for graphical generative software.
-It aims at producing a rich and high quality composition efficiently.
-With a focus on semantic inputs, bash scripting and fast QML based iterations.
-It's a middle ground between the command line and a traditional editing software with a focus on scene composition and cinematic output.
+hypergonar is a [Sky-runtime](https://omega.gg/Sky-runtime) frame compositor that acts as a virtual camera for graphical generative software.
+It aims at efficiently producing rich and high quality frame compositions.
+It's project based, written in plain [QML](https://github.com/qtproject/qtdeclarative) and allows fast iterations with integrated bash scripting.
+It's a middle ground between the command line and traditional editing software with a focus on scene composition and cinematic output.

 - [Bash scripts](bash/README.md)